wielkiborsuk/vim-http-client/README.md

 ```
 # Second request.
 # :foo = bar
-# :asdf = 3
 POST http://httpbin.org/post
 { "data": ":foo" }
 ```

-Each variable lives in a separate line in a comment and always starts with a colon.
+Each variable lives in a separate commented line and always starts with a colon.
 Variables are substituted with simple string substitution.

 If you'd like to pass form-encoded data, set your body like this: